Aug. 4, 2025 - Judging Freedom - Judge Andrew Napolitano

 It changes everything because they can hit precisely a target and not cause collateral damage or civilian damage.

-We will be unable to stop it, and it will be precise and accurate.
+We will be unable to stop it and it will be precise and accurate.

-Look, we'll come in and we'll bomb a bit at Isfahan and Nantas and so on.
+negotiate with the Iranians, look, we'll come in and we'll bomb a bit at Isfahan and Nantas and so on.

 I mean, please let our aircraft come in and do the job.